reflectoring/reflectoring.github.io/content/blog/2024/2024-06-06-junit5-functional-interfaces.md

   Collections.fill(numbers, null);

   ValidationException exception =
+      assertThrows(ValidationException.class,
-      assertThrows(ValidationException.class, () -> assertTimeout(Duration.ofSeconds(1), sorter));
+                   () -> assertTimeout(Duration.ofSeconds(1), sorter));
   assertEquals("Invalid input", exception.getMessage());
 }
 ```

-In this test, we use `ThrowingSupplier` and JUnit's `assertTimeout()` to verify that a sorting operation on a list of numbers completes within a specified duration and handles potential exceptions.
-The test method `testAssertTimeoutWithSupplier()` works with a list of `Long` numbers and introduces a delay to simulate slow execution.
+In this test, we use `ThrowingSupplier` and `assertTimeout()` to verify a sorting operation on a list of numbers.
+The test method `testAssertTimeoutWithSupplier()` works with a list of Long numbers and introduces a delay to simulate slow execution.

-We define a `Consumer<List<Long>>` named `checkSorting` to assert that the sorted list matches the expected order: `[50L, 100L, 200L, 300L]`.
-The `ThrowingSupplier<List<Long>>` named `sorter` checks for invalid input (`null`, empty, or containing `null`) and throws a `ValidationException` if the input is invalid.
-Otherwise, it returns a sorted list of numbers.

-First, we test a slow execution scenario by introducing a delay of 2 seconds.
-We use `assertThrows` to verify that the sorting operation fails to complete within 1 second, which raises a `AssertionFailedError`.
-Inside the `assertTimeout` block, the `ThrowingSupplier` is executed, and finally it validates the result using the `checkSorting` consumer.

-Next, we test a fast execution scenario with a longer timeout of 5 seconds.
-We use the same delay, but this time we expect the sorting operation to complete successfully within the 5-second limit.
-We use `assertDoesNotThrow` to verify that it does not throw any exception, and verifies the result using the `checkSorting` consumer.

-Finally, we reset the list to contain only `null` values and verify that the supplier correctly identifies the invalid input.
-We use `assertThrows` to check that a `ValidationException` is thrown with the message “Invalid input” when it tries the sorting operation within a 1-second timeout.
-Finally, it validates the exception message using `assertEquals`.

-This test demonstrates how to use `ThrowingSupplier` for operations that may throw checked exceptions and how to verify the execution time constraints and input validation using JUnit's `assertTimeout`, `assertThrows`, and `assertDoesNotThrow` methods.
+We test slow and fast execution scenarios and validate the input using `assertThrows()` and `assertDoesNotThrow()`.
+Finally, we demonstrate how to use `ThrowingSupplier` for operations that may throw checked exceptions and how to verify execution time constraints and input validation using JUnit’s assert methods.

 ### Using `ThrowingSupplier` in `assertTimeoutPreemptively()`